microbus-io/fabric/docs/blocks/uniform-code.md

 `integration-gen_test.go` is a testing harness that facilitates the implementation of integration tests, which are expected to be implemented in `integration_test.go`

-The `resources` directory is a place to put static files to be embedded (linked) into the executable of the microservice.
-Templates, images, scripts, etc. are some examples of what can potentially be embedded.
+The `resources` directory is a place to put [static files to be embedded](../blocks/embedded-res.md) into the executable of the microservice.
+Templates, images and scripts are some examples of what can potentially be embedded.

 `service-gen.go` primarily includes the function to create a `NewService`.